rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

     * External name : Automatically populated by the value of the variable name.
     * External namespace : Refer to the value from the **External Namespace** column from the User Mapping Table.
 If there is no value in the column, leave it blank.
     * Attribute type : Select **Personal**

-    The User Mapping table to map user attributes between OCI IAM and Okta is shown below.
-Ensure all of the mandatory attributes.
-Some attributes may have already been created by default, you do not have to add them.

     | Okta Attribute      | IAM Domain (IDCS) User Attribute | External Namespace | Mapping Type | Attribute Value | Description | Mandatory Attribute |
     | ----------- | ----------- |-------|------|------|------|--------|